You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 You don’t need to reserve a business name before starting your LLC, but it can be a useful tool if you aren’t ready to file the Certificate of Formation yet.
 You can protect any available name for 120 days by paying $15 and filing an “Application for Reservation of Name.”
-The Certificate of Formation automatically registers a business name, so if you’re ready to start your LLC, it saves time and money to skip name reservation and move on to the formation documents.
+The Certificate of Formation automatically registers a business name, so if you’re ready to start your LLC, it saves time and money to skip the name reservation and move on to the formation documents.

 Certificate of Formation Fee

 This is the big one, the most important (and most expensive) form that you’ll file to start your New Hampshire LLC.
 Filing the Certificate of Formation puts your LLC on record with the Secretary of State, giving it authority to do business in the state.
 No Certificate of Formation, no business.
 This filing comes with a $100 fee and you can file it online or on paper.
 You only file the Certificate of Formation once, so you won’t need to pay this $100 again.